 Soooo … how did I?

 I would dearly like to offer some sort of valuable wisdom here, but I don’t have any.
 I’d like to say that I read some article that kicked me out of the funk, but I’d be lying.
 I did the standard searches and read all the click-bait “X Tips to Fight Burnout” posts, none of which did anything for my mental state.
 I just didn’t care.
-Try as I might, I quickly realized that I was trying to force a square peg into a round hole.
+Try as I might, I eventually realized that I was jamming a square peg into a round hole.

 And so, I stopped trying.